rsek/dataforged/moves/moves.md

 **When your relationship with a connection is ready to evolve**, roll the challenge dice and compare to your progress.

 On a **strong hit**, you now share a bond.
 Mark a reward on your bonds legacy track per the connection’s rank: troublesome=1 tick; dangerous=2 ticks; formidable=1 box; extreme=2 boxes; epic=3 boxes.
+Any allies who shared this connection also mark the reward.
 Then, choose one.

   * Bolster their influence: When your connection aids you on a move closely associated with their role, add +2 instead of +1.
   * Expand their role: Give your connection an additional role.
 When your connection aids you on a move closely associated with their new role, add +1 and take +1 momentum on a hit.

 On a **weak hit**, as above, but they ask something more of you first.
-To gain the bond and the legacy reward, envision the nature of the request (__Ask the Oracle__ if unsure), and do it (or __Swear an Iron Vow__ to see it done).
+To gain the bond and the legacy reward, envision the nature of the request, and do it (or __Swear an Iron Vow__ to see it done).

 On a **miss**, they reveal a motivation or background which puts you at odds.
-If you recommit to this relationship, clear all but one progress box and raise the rank of the connection by one (if not already epic).
+If you recommit to this relationship, roll both challenge dice, take the lowest value, and clear that number of progress boxes.
+Then, raise the connection’s rank by one (if not already epic).

 ### Test Your Relationship

 **When your relationship with a connection is tested through conflict, betrayal, or circumstance**, roll +heart.
 If you share a bond, add +1.

 On a **strong hit**, this test has strengthened your relationship.
 If you share a bond, mark one tick on your bonds legacy track.
-Otherwise, __Develop a Relationship__.
+Otherwise, __Develop Your Relationship__.

+On a **weak hit**, as above, but maintaining the relationship comes with a demand or complication.
+Envision the fallout of this test.

+On a **miss**, this relationship does not survive the test.
+Choose one.

+  * Lose this connection: Envision how this impacts you and __Pay the Price__.
-On a **weak hit**, as above, but you must first prove your commitment.
-Envision what they demand of you (__Ask the Oracle__ if unsure), and do it (or __Swear an Iron Vow__ to see it done).
-If you refuse or fail, see the miss result below.
+  * Prove your loyalty: Envision what you offer or what they demand, and __Swear an Iron Vow__ (formidable or greater) to see it done.
+Until you complete the quest, take no benefits for this connection.
+If you refuse or fail the quest, the connection is permnanently undone.

-On a **miss**, or if you have no interest in maintaining this relationship, the connection is undone.
-Envision how this loss impacts you and __Pay the Price__.

 ## Exploration Moves